-The last ‘Purna Kumbha’ was celebrated in 2013 and the next one will be held in 2025 whereas the ‘Ardha Kumbha’ was celebrated in 2019.
+The last ‘Purna Kumbha’ was celebrated in 2013.
+The last ‘Ardha Kumbha’ was celebrated in 2019.
 As a matter of fact, 2013 was ‘Maha Kumbha’ which is held after every 144years.

 On the very day of ‘Mauni Amavasya’ in 2013, 3 crore people recorded to attend Allahabad.
 So it is highly regarded as “World’s most massive act of faith”.

-However, in other years, a miniature of this is held and it is famous as ‘Magha Mela’ or ‘Makar Mela’.
+However, in other years (excluding ‘Purna Kumbha’ and ‘Ardha Kumbha’), a miniature of this ‘Kumbha’ is organised.
+It is famous as ‘Magha Mela’ or ‘Makar Mela’.

 People gather in Allahabad in crores at these times not only from India but also from the whole world.
 People include all types of Hindu saints and monks along with the pilgrims.
 Pilgrims include both the rich and the poor of society.
 There may be celebrities also from different field of activities.